 Most paths on this route are very clear and well-marked.
 The exceptions are the ridges of Striding Edge and Swirral Edge and the rocky scrambles up and down from Helvellyn’s summit.

 Make sure you have a compass and a detailed map.
-Walking boots or shoes with a good grip are essential for traversing the ridges and it is not a good idea to bring a large rucksack that may unbalance you.
+Walking boots or shoes with a good grip are essential for traversing the ridges.
+We recommend that you don’t bring a large rucksack, which may unbalance you.

 We saw many people carrying their dogs over the summit, so if yours is not good with heights, it might be a good idea to leave them at home.